 While Italians may not have discovered the first coffee beans, they certainly discovered where to buy them.
 In 1891 Pellegrino Artusi an Italian expert in gastronomy wrote a precious kitchen manual that was later translated and published in a number of different languages called The Science of Cooking and the Art of Fine Dining.
 In his book Artusi declared that the best coffee came from Yemen in a village off the coast of the Red Sea.
 Artusi’s claims pointed to none other than the finest bean quality reputed even today, the revered Arabica beans.
 Known for its high price and chocolate aromas the Arabica bean was first discovered in the Southern Highlands of Ethiopia then transported to Yemen to be sold in a small village called Mokhà.
 Soon word got around of the bean’s energizing properties catapulting the little village Mokhà into a massive trade area for the finest coffee in the world, better known then as Mountain Coffee.
 It wasn’t long before the premium coffee from Mokhà made its way to the shores of Italy’s south coast, where its people discovered excellent methods to roast and grind the beans, developed various techniques to brew the coffee and of course they created timeless recipes to make coffee drinking a joy and a pleasure not just in their own territory but internationally, casting Italy as the coffee pioneer of the world.

 The coffee culture in Italy grew in leaps and bounds making it uncommon to walk down a popular street today without passing at least three coffee bars.
 There are moments when it’s time to go out, take a seat and relax with a drink in hand, but that kind of moment, is not for coffee.
 Italians take their coffees like they take a shower.
 It’s something that must be done as part of a daily routine.
 There isn’t that socialising aspect associated with coffee drinking like we would find in other parts of the world.
 If Italians want to fraternise they’ll do that with an aperitivo which is a cocktail before dinner time.
 Coffee rituals here look more like this, stop at one of the umpteen coffee bars around, park the motorcycle, order a shot of espresso and dash off.
 For those who have more time a cappuccino with a brioche is a common breakfast and when I say more time, I don’t mean sitting around, relaxing, reading the newspaper, I mean no more than 10 to 12 minutes unless you’re a pensioner with time on his hands.
 Walk into most coffee bars here, and those taking a coffee will be found standing around the bar ordering their shots like a typical scene from a crowded nightclub bar, where patrons don’t hang around waiting to be served while taking selfies.
 There’s no mucking about, coffee is a serious business with barista’s working their fingers to the bone during the various coffee rush hours of a typical day but even still never ever expect a coffee to go from an Italian Bar.
 Paper cup coffees are considered undignified unless you stop at a McDonald’s Cafe off the highway, all Italian coffees are traditionally served in porcelain or glass and its common courtesy to drink at the bar counter, leave your cup, say your thanks and make way for the next man to get his fix .
 It’s not surprising for the average Italian to take between 5 and 8 shots of espresso a day so be prepared to wait in line.
-The coffee drinking traditions are stronger than the first drops of coffee brewed all over the country when the sun comes up that the more distinguished bars which have served cups to more than 5 generations of sons and daughters are still standing strong after over 250 years of service.
+The coffee drinking traditions here are stronger than the first drops of coffee brewed all over the country when the sun comes up that is why the more distinguished bars which have served cups to more than 5 generations of sons and daughters are still standing strong after over 250 years of service.

 Of course drinking good coffee doesn’t end when the doors close.
 That minor dilemma was solved over 80 years ago when Luigi di Ponti invented the first home brewing espresso making device, better known as the Moka Pot.
 This unique 8 sided pot that allows for the diffusion of heat to enhance the aroma of coffee was created by Ponti for businessman Bialetti whose company alone has sold more than 200 million Moka pots since its inception with minimal design change to this day.
-It is must be very difficult to find an Italian who doesn’t have a Moka pot.
+It must be very difficult to find an Italian who doesn’t have a Moka pot.
 You would expect that if not anyone else, it would be the Italians who would own the most sophisticated coffee machines this world has seen, but the truth is, despite their state of the art coffee machine inventions, it’s the simplistic, vintage Moka pot that is the tried and trusted contraption brewing coffee in most homes in Italy.
 Moka pots are known as stove-top espresso makers and produce coffee with an extraction ratio similar to, but higher than a conventional espresso machine.
 Many non Italians who have switched to the simple Moka pot from expensive, sophisticated machines claim that the taste is incomparable and will never switch back.
 The brew from a Moka pot has an increased extraction of caffeine plus flavours from the grounds as opposed to filter coffee from modern machines, resulting in a stronger brew than that obtained by drip brewing hence more people around the world are saving their hard-earned cash and opting to buy the relatively affordable Moka Pot.
 Moka pots are easy to use but not free from many debates as to what it takes to get the best brew day after day after day.
 Most of the debates are centered around aluminium pots vs stainless steel pots, and which makes a superior brew.
 Since living here I have been using a Moka pot handed down as a family heirloom.
 This pot is not the 8 sided Bialetti design made from aluminium but rather a substantially old pot made by a company called Lagostina who were the first company in the world to produce stainless steel cookware.
 By using this pot as well as alternating with the more common octagonal Bialetti aluminium pot, in addition to speaking to a few Italian coffee gurus, I’ve discovered that it’s not the material used that determines the strength and aromas of the brew but rather a matter of following a few simple rules.
 These are my finds to getting the best out of your Moka pot.

 RULES TO BREWING THE VERY BEST CUPPA FROM A MOKA POT